rabblerouser/rabblerouser/README.md

 # Rabble Rouser

-This is the best place to get started developing code for Rabble Rouser.
-As the project consists of many small components, the code is spread across lots of [repositories](https://github.com/rabblerouser).
+Rabble Rouser consists of many small components, and the code is spread across lots of [repositories](https://github.com/rabblerouser).
 Rather than making you clone them all and install their dependencies individually before you can even get started, this repository contains a [Cage](http://cage.faraday.io) project to help make things easier.
 Cage allows you to start by running everything from pre-built Docker images, and then check out the source code for only the components you want to make changes to.

 It is our hope that this will make it fairly painless to get started with Rabble Rouser.
 If there is any way we can help make it a better experience for you, please let us know by opening an issue on this repository, or talking to one of the